Cray-HPE/docs-csm/operations/validate_csm_health.md

 The Cabinet Checks output is divided into three sections:

-- Summary information for for each cabinet
+- Summary information for each cabinet
-- Detail information for for River cabinets
+- Detail information for River cabinets
 - Detail information for Mountain/Hill cabinets.

 In the River section, any hardware found in SLS and not discovered by HSM is